 Commitment to Student Achievement

 The institutional focus on our entering student profile has been one of the key factors in the increase in our fall-to-fall retention and 6-year graduation rates.
-The table below details a subset of the first-time student profile for fall 2010 through fall 2015.
+The link below details the first-time student profile since Fall 2000.

 UofL’s 1988 entering Graduation Rate Survey cohort had a 6-year graduation rate of 29.8%.
-The entering 2008 GRS cohort had a 6-year graduation rate of 53.6%.
-The 6-year graduation rate for the 2009 GRS cohort is 52.9%.
-Therefore, UofL’s 6-year graduation rate has increased by 23.8 percentage points over the past 20 years.
-The university remains committed to increasing the 6-year graduation rate to those rates achieved by other doctoral/research institutions as evidenced by the established metric of the 2020 Plan.
+The entering 2013 GRS cohort had a 6-year graduation rate of 58.6%.
+Therefore, UofL’s 6-year graduation rate has increased by 26.8 percentage points over the past 25 years.
+The university remains committed to increasing the 6-year graduation rate to those rates achieved by other doctoral/research institutions.

 In addition to increasing the 6-year graduation rate, UofL has continued to grow the number of undergraduate degrees which remains a continued priority in keeping with the university’s mission of being a metropolitan research institution and also the Louisville metro region’s 55K initiative.

 Degrees conferred can be found here:

 The Office of Institutional Effectiveness (IE) administers three surveys related to undergraduate and graduate students’ school and employment plans after graduation: